 In most cases, lumps or nodules behind the ears are harmless.
-They may signal a need for medication, as in the case of an infection, but rarely are they a sign of a dangerous or life-threatening problem.
+They may signal a need for medication, as in the case of an infection, but they rarely are a sign of a dangerous or life-threatening problem.

 If you develop an ear infection and don’t get treatment, you may develop a more serious infection of the ear called mastoiditis.
 This infection develops in the bony protrusion behind the ear, which is called the mastoid.
 It may cause pus-filled cysts to develop.
 In turn, you may feel those as lumps or knots behind your ear.

 An abscess develops when tissue or cells in an area of the body become infected.
 Your body responds to the infection by trying to kill off the invading bacteria or virus.
 To fight the bacteria, your body sends white blood cells to the infected areas.
-These white blood cells begin accumulating in the damaged location.
-As a result, pus begins to develop.
+These white blood cells begin accumulating in the damaged location and as a result, pus begins to develop.
 Pus is a thick, fluid-like product that develops from dead white bloods cells, tissue, bacteria, and other invading substances.
 Abscesses are often painful and warm to the touch.

 Otis media is another term for an ear infection.
 Ear infections can be bacterial or viral.
 When an infection occurs, it can cause painful fluid buildup and swelling.
 These symptoms may result in visible swelling behind the ear.
-Antibiotics may be used to ease the symptoms and end the infection.
+Antibiotics may be used to ease the symptoms and to end the infection.

 Sebaceous cysts are noncancerous bumps that arise beneath the skin.
 They most commonly develop on the head, neck, and torso.
 This type of cyst develops around the sebaceous gland, which is responsible for producing oil that lubricates your skin and hair.
 Most sebaceous cysts cause little to no pain.
-They may, however, be uncomfortable or irritating because of where they develop on your body.
+They may be uncomfortable or irritating because of where they develop on your body.

 How to self-check